On the Parallel Complexity of Group Isomorphism via Weisfeiler-Leman: Direct products

-\section{Direct Products}
+\section{Direct products}

 Brachter \& Schweitzer previously showed that Weisfeiler--Leman Version II can detect direct product decompositions in polynomial-time.
 Precisely, they showed that the WL dimension of a group $G$ is at most one more than the WL dimensions of the direct factors of $G$.
-We strengthen the result to control for rounds, effectively showing that WL Version II can compute direct product decompositions using $O(\log n)$ rounds.
+We strengthen the result to control for rounds, showing that only additional $O(\log n)$ rounds are needed: